Swifty237/perform-robot/README.md

 # Description

 Perform-robot is a REST API which was designed with node js to be part of a set of separate bricks and micro services which communicate with each other as needed.
 This set of bricks and micro services constitute the architecture of an application named perform MMA.
-Perform-robot is use to update the mongodb database of the web application.
-This database contains a whole set of data used in the construction of the different pages of the web application.
+Perform-robot is programmed to download data via APIs that we specify and fill the mongodb database of my web application.

 Click on the following link for more details on Perform MMA web application =>
 <a href="https://docs.google.com/presentation/d/e/2PACX-1vSzRUSTdUaM2xpnRheKOzhWK3UeApCFwF-Qn_Nl0KEetrUcBNHhpZ1nt6GdtnWPDutZzQquVGiIEMkr/pub?start=false&loop=false&delayms=3000">Perform MMA presentation</a> <br>